splunk/public-o11y-docs/infrastructure/monitor/aws-infra-monitor.rst

 Follow these steps to find and troubleshoot AWS services from the Infrastructure page:

 #.
-Select :menuselection:`Navigation menu > Infrastructure`, then click :guilabel:`Amazon AWS` category.
+Select :menuselection:`Navigation menu > Infrastructure`, then click :guilabel:`Amazon Web Services` category.

 #.
 Select the specific service you want to analyze.
 For example, click :guilabel:`EBS` to view information about your storage volumes.
 If you see the message :guilabel:`No Data Found`, you first need to configure the integration for the service.